Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     select top 1 * from Activities order by timestamp desc
     ```

 8. Compare the value in the "SysTime" with the current UTC time.
 The difference should be no more than 15 minutes.
+Two columns in the activities dataset ("ProductCategory" and "Location") has a single "Unknown" value and this is the way data are provided in the [Template](https://gallery.cortanaintelligence.com/Collection/Retail-Customer-Churn-Prediction-Template-1).

 <a name="adf"></a>
 ### Set up Azure Data Factory